 1. Don’t pay more than £350 for a V8

 If you’re paying £350 or more for a V8 model, consider trading up to the V10 vacuum, which has a longer battery life and larger dust capacity.

-Equally, if you’re looking at the Absolute or Total Clean V10 models, it’s worth considering the V11 Animal instead.
+Equally, if you’re looking at the Absolute or Total Clean V10 models, it’s worth considering the V11 Animal instead (or holding out for the V11 Absolute when on offer).
 The V11 has a digital battery countdown, full 60 minutes of floor cleaning time (on eco mode) and the entry-level Animal model is a similar price to the top-end V10 models.
 Find out more in our full story on the Dyson V11 launch.

 2. Watch out for older models costing more than new ones

 You’d expect the prices of older ranges to go down over time, but we’ve found that some models end up on sale for a price that exceeds their original launch price, even several years after they first launched.

 Be wary of spending more on an older V6 model (it tends to make a comeback for sales events) as we’ve spotted the newer V7 vacuum for less.
 The V7 will give you nearly a third more battery life, so it’s worth checking the price difference before you buy.

 For 2020 Dyson re-launched the V7 and V8 ranges with a flexible ‘reach under tool’ and a new filtration system.
 Old versions are still being sold for the same price, sometimes more, so make sure to check the included accessories to avoid paying more for an older model.